GigiLoria5/se2022-08-HikeTracker/README.md

 - Route `/` : a simple welcome page that acts as an entry point for all users
 - Route `/hikes` : shows the list of hikes added by local guides, with the possibility of adding filters to show a specific subset.
 For each hike there is a certain amount of information available, from this page you can then view the complete information on each individual hike.
 - Route `/hikes/:id` : shows users all the information related to a hike.
-There is also a map in the sidebar, which, however, is only visible to a user authenticated as a hiker.
+There is also a map in the sidebar, which, however, is only visible to a user authenticated as a hiker or local guide.
 - Route `/login`: the page contains a form composed of username and password fields and a submit button.
 This route allows the user to perform login operation.
 The results of the authentication procedure (user logged in, wrong email and password) are shown inside an alert dialogue message on top of the screen.
 This route is linked to sign up route, by clicking on the text down the submit button.

 - Route `/register`: the page contains a form that allows the user to define a new account, by inserting